WellHub tries, tastes and tests products we recommend. When you buy through our links, we may earn a commission. Learn more >

 Focusing on iron-rich foods are important for a baby’s growth and development.
 This can be achieved by introducing foods such as meat, fish, chicken, iron-fortified cereals, legumes, tofu, dark green vegetables etc.

-Chicken eggs, peanuts, tree nuts, sesame, fish, shellfish, soy, cows milk dairy and wheat.
+Chicken, eggs, peanuts, tree nuts, sesame, fish, shellfish, soy, cows milk and wheat.

 The current allergy guidelines suggest allergy foods to be introduced between 6 and 12 months.
 Ideally babies should be introduced to allergy foods before 12 months as leaving it too late can increase the risk in developing a food allergy.
 Repeat exposure is the key as your baby may not react to the allergen food from the first exposure.
 Introduce allergenic foods one and a time, offer every 3-4 days for 3-4 exposures before introducing additional allergens.